michalrakoczy10clouds/deriverse-dex/README.md

 ## Note

-- **Serum is in active development so all APIs and protocols are subject to change.**
+- **Deriverse is in active development so all APIs and protocols are subject to change.**
 - **The code is unaudited.
 Use at your own risk.**

 ## Contributing